WebMD CEO Redmond leaving; company reports narrower loss

 The company said its senior vice president of strategic and corporate development, David Schlanger, will serve as interim CEO.

-WebMD's earnings have been hit as consumers use its websites for specific information only without surfing the other content on the site.
+WebMD has struggled to tempt users to stay longer, as some consumers use its websites for specific information without surfing the other content on the site, analysts said last October.

 "One of the areas of investment is in the areas of personalization to increase user frequency and how much time they spend on the site when they are there," Schlanger said to Reuters.